 - Fiona Sowell – Secretary, Events manager, and Play Project co-ordinator

-- Chris Newman – Plough Pond Development co-ordinator
+- Dave Doran – Plough Pond Development co-ordinator (although not a committee member)

 If you’d like to get involved in the Friends group in any way – whether joining in at one of our volunteer mornings, helping with a fundraising project, or as part of the committee we’d love to hear from you.
 Just email email@example.com

 We received seed funding from Kingston Council, and have received a couple of further discretionary payments recently.
-We have been extensively supported by the Environment Trust, a local charity, who have been instrumental in helping us set up our conservation activities, in particular by Elliot Newton.
-Idverde, the park contractor, has been very supportive of our work.
+We have been extensively supported in particular by Elliot Newton, Bio-diversity Officer at the council.
+Glendale, the park contractor, is been very supportive of our work.
 We’ve also been well supported by local residents and local businesses.
 See Our Supporters page for a full list of supporters.

 If you run a business and would like to work with us please visit our Corporate Involvement page.